Character education: Modern scientific approaches

 Today, the sciences of social psychology, neuropsychology and evolutionary psychology have taken new approaches to the understanding of human social behavior.

 Personality and social psychology is a scientific method used by health professionals for researching personal and social motivators in and between the individual and society, as well as applying them to the problems people have in the context of society.
 Personality and social psychologists study how people think about, influence, and relate to one another.
 By exploring forces within the person (such as traits, attitudes, and goals) as well as forces within the situation (such as social norms and incentives), they seek to provide insight into issues as wide-ranging as prejudice, romantic attraction, persuasion, friendship, helping, aggression, conformity, and group interaction.

 Neuropsychology addresses how brain regions associated with emotional processing are involved in moral cognition by studying the biological mechanisms that underlie human choices and behavior.
 Like social psychology, it seeks to determine, not how we should, but how we do behave—though neurologically.
 For instance, what happens in the brain when we favor one response over another, or when it is difficult to make any decision?
-Studies of clinical populations, including patients with VMPC (ventromedial prefrontal cortex) damage, reveal an association between impairments in emotional processing and impairments in moral judgement and behavior.
+Studies of clinical populations, including patients with ventromedial prefrontal cortex damage (VMPC), reveal an association between impairments in emotional processing and impairments in moral judgement and behavior.
 These and other studies conclude that not only are emotions engaged during moral cognition, but that emotions, particularly those mediated by VMPC, are in fact critical for morality.